-iStoragePro iT2PKTV Pocket View review
+iStoragePro iT2PKTV Pocket View full review

 Shaped liked two ceramic bricks stacked together and just as big, iStoragePro’s iT2PKTV Pocket View RAID array sports several interface options, effortless hard drive removal, and a useful LCD screen menu, making it a good choice for those who like to keep updated on the state of their device.

 The front of the aluminum-encased array is the iT2PKTV’s blue LCD menu screen, where you can access a lot of useful data.
 By pressing the two Set buttons underneath it, you can see the temperatures of your drives and enclosure, fan speed, SMART status, RAID mode, and history of errors if there have been any in the array’s past.
 Though the screen is very bright, it’s a bit small and the font is a little difficult to read.
 Along with the screen, there are holes for ventilation, activity lights, and the company’s logo, which glows white while the array is in use.